 The challenge to reduce work-related stress and improve wellbeing are areas of increasing interest, with recent research from bodies such as the World Health Organisation.
 This course draws upon evidence-based psychological intervention models, such as Cognitive Behavioural Therapy, to enhance your awareness of when and how you and your colleagues might be affected.
 Through this increased self-knowledge we will explore how to cultivate greater control over your response to situational pressures.

-Led by award-winning author/illustrator David Lucas, this intensive five-day children's book illustration course in London will help you develop new confidence in classic illustration techniques.
-You will craft a bold and imaginative sequence of images to illustrate a narrative of your choice.
-You will be guided towards creating a handmade book of a high enough standard to present to a publisher.
+On this intensive five-day course led by award-winning children's author-illustrator David Lucas, you will develop new confidence in classic illustration techniques, and create a bold and imaginative sequence of images to illustrate a narrative of your choice.

 This course is ideal for both dancers who are interested in expanding their repertoire of styles and also beginners/enthusiasts who are interested in learning traditional Chinese dance or knowing more about Chinese arts and culture.